aduchini/Final_project/README.md

 ## Overview
 The main goal of the present project was to identify the sentiments Twitter users have about the war in Ukraine.

 On February 24, 2022, Russia invaded Ukraine demanding an assurance that Ukraine will never join NATO.
-Over a dozen cities and towns were attacked, including the capital city, Kyiv.
+Over a dozen cities and towns were attacked, including the capital city, Kyiv (Source: [NYTimes](https://www.nytimes.com/interactive/2022/world/europe/ukraine-maps.html?searchResultPosition=3))
-(include NYTimes source)

-Since then, there have been tensions between countries, in particular with the United States and European Union supporting Ukraine, and Russia counting with Venezuela and Syria as allies (include NYTimes source).
+Since then, there have been tensions between countries, in particular with the United States and European Union supporting Ukraine, and Russia counting with Venezuela and Syria as allies (Source: [NYTimes](https://www.nytimes.com/2022/03/05/world/americas/venezuela-russia-usa.html?searchResultPosition=1)).
 These tensions, according to media channels and specialists, can potentially escalate the Ukrainian war to a third world war.

 Besides the threat of worldwide conflict, other impacts of the Russian invasion on Ukraine has already been observed.
 The most prominent impact is Ukrainians’ migration to neighboring countries, such as Poland, Hungary and Slovakia.
 Specialists have been calling it a major refugee crisis, as of March 11 over two and a half million Ukrainians have fled their homes.
-(Source: https://data2.unhcr.org/en/situations/ukraine#_ga=2.200929772.353981607.1646674903-2007428328.1646674903 --- Maybe include a line graph of the increasing number of migrants)
+(Source: [The UN Refugee Agency](https://data2.unhcr.org/en/situations/ukraine#_ga=2.200929772.353981607.1646674903-2007428328.1646674903))

 Given the direct or indirect impact of the war in Ukraine to people’s lives, it is worthwhile to assess the sentiments people have about this event.
 Sentiments were identified through text data, consisting of over one million tweets downloaded from February 26 to March 10, 2022.
-Data was sourced from Kaggle.
+Data was sourced from [Kaggle](https://www.kaggle.com/bwandowando/ukraine-russian-crisis-twitter-dataset-1-2-m-rows/discussion/310030).
-(Data source: https://www.kaggle.com/bwandowando/ukraine-russian-crisis-twitter-dataset-1-2-m-rows/discussion/310030).
 The dataset administrator used three processes to collect data:

 - Process 1 hashtags: "#SlavaUkraini OR #Russia OR #RussiaUkraineWar OR #Putin OR #RussiaUkraine OR #RussianWar OR #ww3 OR #moscow OR #RussianConflict"
 - Process 2 hashtags: "#ukraineunderattack OR #Ukriane OR #Ukraine OR #RussianUkrainianWar OR #UkraineRussia OR #UkraineConflict OR #UkraineWar OR #Kharkiv OR #StopPutinNow"